Tunnel deployment instructions

 After making any changes run sudo systemctl restart mitmproxy to restart the service and run the status command again to see if the issue was resolved.

-The following steps will require the EC2 instance private DNS name so make sure to keep it until the deployment is completed
+The following steps will require the proxy instance internal host value (AWS private DNS, or GCP internal DNS/internal IP), so make sure to keep it until the deployment is completed

 -